Affine quiver Schur algebras and $p$-adic $GL_n$: The action of (algebraic) merges on

 where we have abbreviated $w= \prod_{i=1}^{a} \gt_{i,a+1}f\bbv^{(K)}$, and, for the last equality, used that $s_1\cdots s_a$ maps the set $\{1,2,\ldots, a\}$ to $\{2,3,\ldots, a+1\}$.

 Next, observe that $ \sigma_1$ and $\uunclear$ commute.
 Therefore,

-by the associativity property for merges and the factorisation from Remark~\ref{sigmas} for the first equality and again associativity for the last equality.
-Hence the claim follows by substituting the result \eqref{end} into \eqref{middle} and, furthermore, using the equality $\sigma_1 s_1\cdots s_a=s_1s_2\cdots s_{a_1}\sigma_{\bu_J}^{\bu_K}$. \endproof Let us summarise what we have so far.
-The left hand side of the asserted formula in Proposition~\ref{mergeactionschur} equals
+by the associativity for merges and the factorisation from Remark~\ref{sigmas} for the first equality and again associativity for the last equality.
+The claim follows by substituting \eqref{end} into \eqref{middle} and using $\sigma_1 s_1\cdots s_a=s_1s_2\cdots s_{a_1}\sigma_{\bu_J}^{\bu_K}$. \endproof Altogether, the left hand side of the asserted formula in Proposition~\ref{mergeactionschur} equals